Best Credit Cards For Utility (Electricity) Bills

 Which credit card is best for electricity bill payment?

 This question really depends on your lifestyle.
 The UOB One is an all-rounded card that gives you up to 4.33% on SP bills, but only on the condition that you spend up to $2,000 a month consistently for the quarter.
-On the other hand, POSB Everyday card and OCBC 365 card offer 3% cashback with a lower minimum spend.
-If you don't want to contend with minimum spend at all, Maybank FC Barcelona Visa may be a better option for you.
+On the other hand, the OCBC 365 card offer 3% cashback with a lower minimum spend ($800/$1,600 per month).

 Who are the electricity retailers in Singapore?